Tinkerforge/doc/en/source/Low_Level_Protocols/TCPIP.rst

 .. note::
  Using callbacks for recurring events is *always* preferred compared to using getters.
-It will use less USB bandwidth and the latency will be a lot better, since there is no roundtrip time.
+It will use less USB bandwidth and the latency will be a lot better, since there is no round-trip time.

 .. _llproto_tcpip_api: